gridpoint-com/svg_island/README.md

 ---

-### Would we recommended doing this?
+### Would we recommend doing this?

 * Learning SVG isn't too bad
 * We didn't introduce a JS dependency
-* Great power, great responibility
+* Great power, great responsibility

 notes:
 Learning SVG isn't too bad but you do need to understand the basics to be proficient.